DavidCondeCubas/portfolio-webpage/src/content/blog/post2.md

 </div>
 <br>
 <br>
-For more details, refer to https://www.baeldung.com/hexagonal-architecture-ddd-spring
+For more details, refer to <a href="https://www.baeldung.com/hexagonal-architecture-ddd-spring">https://www.baeldung.com/hexagonal-architecture-ddd-spring</a>